Planning for College in Middle School

 Share these results with your parents.
 Ask them if they're surprised by the scores and discuss what you like or dislike about certain careers.
 Tell your parents if a certain activity listed in the interest groups sounds particularly fun or exciting.
-Share your concerns with your parents and ask them to help you outline the steps to take to feel more confident about pursuing a particular career.
+Share your concerns with them and ask for help with outlining necessary steps to feel more confident.

 Next tab: "What is College?"

 Before we tell you all the reasons why college will play such an important role in your future, it may help to explain exactly what it is.

 : a school in the U.S. that you go to after high school : a school that offers courses leading to a degree (such as a bachelor's degree or an associate degree)